taptalk-io/taptalk-io.github.io/onetalk/chatbot/custom-chatbot.md

 #### OutboundMessageWABAInteractive

-There are 3 supported interactive types:
+There are 4 supported interactive types:
 - `button`: For Reply Buttons.
 - `list`: For List Messages.
 - `flow`: For Flow Messages.
+- `request_contact_info`: For Request Contact Info.

 | Field        | Type                                                                                      | Description
 |:-------------|:------------------------------------------------------------------------------------------|:-------------------------